baratgabor/MyWarehouse/README.md

 1. ##### MediatR is not a mediator:

    It's just not.
 I think pretty much everybody who knows their [object-oriented design patterns](https://sourcemaking.com/design_patterns) are bound to see this.
-It indeed couples two objects with an intermediary, decoupling the direct connection between the two, but that alone doesn't make it a mediator; a bunch of behavioral design patterns do that.
+It indeed couples two objects with an intermediary, decoupling the direct connection between the two, but that alone doesn't make it into a mediator; a bunch of behavioral design patterns do that.

    One classical example of the mediator pattern is chat rooms, where you have multiple people wanting to broadcast messages.
 And instead of making their object representation know about and send messages to each one of them back and forth, you use an intermediary – a mediator – to facilitate distributed two-way communication between them.
 Another example is a taxi service where the dispatcher mediates between the taxis, instead of all of them having to know about all others.
 So, usually it refers to longer-term, more complex communication between more than two participators.